SerZhyAle/sql_calendar/README.md

  ## **calendar_weeks** (28 columns)
  The view to aggregate daily-presented data by its weeks.
  The main field can be key to dimensions in aggregated tables: *year_week* (char(7) YYYY/WW)

 ---

  ## **calendar_months** (29 columns)
  The view to aggregate daily-presented data by its calendar months.
  The main field can be key to dimensions in aggregated tables: *year_month2* (char(7) YYYY-MM)

 ---

  ## **calendar_quarters** (16 columns)
  The view to aggregate daily/monthly-presented data by its calendar quarters.
  The main field can be key to dimensions in aggregated tables: *year_quarter* (char(6) YYYY-Q)

 ---

  ## **calendar_years** (16 columns)
  The view to aggregate daily/monthly-presented data by its calendar year.
  The main field can be key to dimensions in aggregated tables: *year* (YYYY)

 ---

-Please choose solution folder for your SQL version and pay attention to the details written in comments in the code files (.sql)
+Please choose the solution folder for your SQL version and pay attention to the details written in comments in the code files (.sql)
 ---
 /*
  sza(c)